 May Prevent Birth Defects

 Eggplants are a rich source of folic acid, which makes them ideal for pregnant women.
 Adequate amounts of folic acid are known to directly protect infants from neural tube defects, which can occur in a number of ways.
-Therefore, it is always recommended that expecting mothers keep a track of their folic acid intake.
+Therefore, it is always recommended that expecting mothers keep track of their [10]folic acid intake.

-Word of Caution: Eggplants are a part of the nightshade family – which also include tomato and bell peppers – and in some cases are known to cause severe allergic reactions.
+Word of Caution: Eggplants are a part of the nightshade family – which also includes tomato and bell peppers – and in some cases are known to cause severe allergic reactions.
 As with any new food in your diet, speak to your doctor before eating it in large quantities and pay attention to your body’s reactions.

 Secondly, when cooking eggplants, many people make the mistake of frying them.
 Although this is a delicious way to cook vegetables like eggplants, it also counteracts a number of health benefits if using heavy oils for frying.
-When you fry eggplant, they absorb a large amount of fat, whereas baking an eggplant will hold many of the nutrients in without any negative additions like excess fat.
+When you fry eggplant, they absorb a large amount of fat, whereas baking an eggplant will hold many of the nutrients without any negative additions like excess fat.